Stop People Dying Too Young (the LeDeR programme)

 You can watch the Inquest video here

-You can see a video of Dawn talking about her dad’s inquest here
+You can watch Dawn talking about her dad’s inquest here

 For more information about this work contact Karen Parry